 Apply to be a Board Director today!
 Use your special knowledge and skills, be it marketing, finance, community services or event planning, to help shape our organization for years to come.

 The Board meets monthly and as needed to complete its mandate.
 Interested to learn more?
 Please contact our Executive Director at (519) 768-1715, Ext.
-2206.
+2206 or visit the Centre's Board Directors web page at wechc.on.ca